codeallyio/vue-task/README.md

 ## TODO

-Create the `Launches.vue` component and display the data from `/assets/data-set.vue` in the best way you can.
+Your task is to display the data from `/assets/data-set.vue`.
+Every launch should be located in a dedicated HTML container.
+They should be positioned in the centre of the screen and lay one under another.
+Make each container contain three elements:
+`mission_name`, `rocket_name` and `launch_date_local`.

-You are allowed to configure already existing files in any way you wish.
+You are allowed to configure already existing files.
 You can also download external packages.

 ## Project setup